1) Research and finding your inspirations

 There wasn't a need to use stretched materials for this apron, and women's jeans contain too many variations of mixed fibers that would require more work to source, thus eliminating them from our choice.

 An excellent way to find what you are looking for is to thrift for yourself; based on my experience, I have noticed some stores with a huge selection of men's cotton jeans size 40 +.
-Rarely will you find men's skinny jeans in those sizes, so the team selected them to make the prototype as we hypothesized there wasn't much demand for larger size men's jeans.
+Rarely will you find men's skinny jeans in those sizes, so the team selected them to make the prototype as we hypothesized there wasn't much demand for larger men's jeans.

 4) Prototyping

 The goal for making this prototype is to use one pair of jeans per apron, so the size of the apron panels needed to fit inside 10" leg panels.
 That will yield enough materials for facings and other details.
-As a first step, wash and prepare the jeans to be dissected, cutting as close to the serged side seams as possible until the usable area separates from the rest of the jeans.
+As a first step, wash and prepare the jeans to be dissected, cutting as close to the serged side seams as possible until the usable area separates from the remaining jeans.
 You can employ various methods of dissecting a garment based on your needs and design.
 You can give your apron a fresher look by reversing the denim to use the backside as the front.
 The inside of the jeans always appears to be cleaner and resembling new materials.

 5) Sourcing + Production: A collaborative effort